LennartTro/EnviroBotics-Docs/docs/tutorials/start simulation.md

 ## Step 5 - Run SITL (Software in the Loop)

-tart a new terminal and enter the running docker container
+Start a new terminal and enter the running docker container (doesn't matter where do you open your terminal):
 ```bash
 sudo docker exec -it blueboat_sitl /bin/bash
 ```